Neeshi14/Task7/README.md

 # Task 7
+# Basic Konwledge about the pytorch
+1. What is PyTorch?

+PyTorch is a popular open-source machine learning framework, especially well-suited for deep learning.
+You could mention that it's developed by Facebook's AI Research lab and is known for its flexibility and ease of use.

+2. Key Concepts to Explain :

+->Tensors: Explain that tensors are the fundamental data structure in PyTorch, similar to NumPy arrays but with added capabilities for automatic differentiation (which is essential for training neural networks).

+->Modules (nn.Module): If you're using custom neural network architectures, explain that nn.Module is the base class for building neural networks in PyTorch.
+It helps organize the network's layers and parameters.
+You can say something like, "The neural network model is defined as a class inheriting from nn.Module, which allows for modular design and management of the network's components."

+** ->Layers: Briefly describe the types of layers you used in your network (e.g., convolutional layers, linear layers, recurrent layers).
+For example:

+1.Convolutional Layers (Conv2d, Conv1d): "Convolutional layers are used to extract features from images (2D) or sequences (1D)."
+Linear Layers (Linear): "Linear layers (also called fully connected layers) connect all neurons in one layer to all neurons in the next layer.
+They are often used at the end of a network for classification."
+2.Pooling Layers (MaxPool2d, AvgPool2d): "Pooling layers reduce the spatial dimensions of feature maps (e.g., images), making the network more efficient and robust to small variations in the input."
+3.Dropout: "Dropout is a regularization technique that helps prevent overfitting by randomly deactivating neurons during training."
+4.Loss Function: Explain that the loss function measures the difference between the model's predictions and the actual target values.
+Mention the specific loss function you used (e.g., Cross-Entropy Loss for classification, Mean Squared Error for regression).
+"The Cross-Entropy Loss function is used to measure the difference between the predicted probabilities and the true class labels."

+5.Optimizer: Explain that the optimizer is responsible for updating the model's parameters (weights) to minimize the loss function.
+Mention the optimizer you used (e.g., Adam, SGD).
+"The Adam optimizer is used to adjust the model's parameters during training, aiming to minimize the loss."

+->Training Loop: Briefly describe the training process:

+-Forward pass: The input data is fed to the model to get predictions.
+-Loss calculation: The loss function compares predictions to the true values.
+-Backpropagation: The gradients of the loss with respect to the model's parameters are calculated.
+-Optimization: The optimizer updates the parameters based on the gradients.
+-Evaluation: I evaluated the model's performance by accuracy.
+"The model's performance is evaluated using accuracy on the test dataset, which measures the percentage of correctly classified samples."

 ## 1)
 This project analyzes a thyroid dataset to predict thyroid disease status using deep learning techniques.